osm2pgsql-dev/osm2pgsql-website/examples/raw-data-publication/index.md

 limit=100
 ```

 The response can be filtered by both spatial and non-spatial properties.
-Here we request restaurants restaurants with indian cuisine in an specific area.
+Here we request restaurants with Indian cuisine in an specific area.

 ```
 http://localhost:9000/collections/public.restaurants/items.json?